ChandraKiranSaladi/Ricart-Agrawala-Mutex/README.md

     "launch.sh" sets up the terminals for Clients<br>
     "cleanup.sh" closes all the ssh connections of the terminals <br>

-10) Open a terminal and go into the directory of shell scripts
+10) Open a terminal and go into the directory of shell scripts.
+Obviously, always launch the Servers first.
     ```shell
     $ ./launchServer.sh
     ```